 One of the best things about this Indian Mango Lassi Recipe is the ability to be creative - while there are many popular versions, the ones below are my favorite:

-- Dried Rose Petals, Slivered Almonds Brushed with Edible Silver or Gold: Add a tablespoon of rose water to the lassi.
+- Wedding Lassi using Dried Rose Petals, Slivered Almonds Brushed with Edible Silver or Gold: Add a tablespoon of rose water to the lassi.
 Garnish with dried rose petals and slivered almonds brushed with edible silver or gold.
 Great for the first drink shared by the bride and groom at their wedding.

 - Saffron & Cardamom: Soak about 8 saffron strands in 2 tablespoons of cream (rest for 15 minutes).
 Add a dash of cardamom powder and cream infused saffron to the rest of the lassi ingredients and blend.
 Garnish each drink with a few strands of saffron.
 Awesome to toast a new mother during her baby shower.